-The proposal generally satisfies the abovementioned objectives in the PPF and Purposes & Vision.
-This application builds on the policy expectation for housing improvement close to existing infrastructure, in creating better livability without diminishing the heritage neighbourhood character of Maribyrnong.
+The proposal generally satisfies the abovementioned objectives in the Purposes & Vision and the state and local Planning Policy Framework.
+This application builds on the policy expectation for housing improvement close to existing infrastructure, in creating better livability without compromising the amenity of adjoining properties and neighbourhood character.